jacano1969/moodle-block_courseawards_vote/readme.md

 * Some of the larger language string references use underscores (`admin_error`) and others use dashes (`admin-error`).
 For less future headaches, this should be changed.
 Preference is underscores.
 * Logging of use of the admin reports was around in the 1.9 version, so I should probably add it back in again.
 For completeness' sake, if nothing else.

-Suggestions for features or submissions of non-en_uk language packs are most welcome.
+Suggestions for features or submissions of non-en language packs are most welcome.

 ## History